Tour Length

 2Which animals am I likely to see on a 2-day Kruger safari?

-“Animals you’re almost certain to see on any Kruger tour include buffalo, hippo, giraffe, crocodile and zebra.
-More than a dozen antelope species are present, most conspicuously wildebeest, waterbuck, greater kudu and the ubiquitous impala.
-On a 2-day Kruger safari, you’re also likely to see elephants, which tend to be especially common around rivers and waterholes.
+“Animals you’re almost certain to see on any Kruger tour include elephant, buffalo, hippo, giraffe, crocodile and zebra.
+More than a dozen antelope species are present, with wildebeest, waterbuck, greater kudu and impala among the most commonly seen.
 With a bit of luck you should also see white rhino and lion, though neither are guaranteed.
 Other predators to look out for include leopard, cheetah and African wild dog, all of which fall into the category of lucky as opposed to likely sightings.
 Kruger hosts one of the world’s largest remaining populations of black rhino, but these secretive animals are seldom seen.
 Don’t forget to keep an eye open for the small stuff.
 Kruger is home to a great variety of lizards, as well as iconic invertebrates such as the dung beetle and praying mantis.
 A striking feature of the park is its varied birdlife, which comprises more than 500 species.
 These include the oversized ostrich and Kori bustard, a variety of predatory eagles and hawks, the vultures that flock around fresh kills, and a host of colorful weavers, sunbirds and rollers.”

 3How much will this safari cost?